mspillane/fibonacci/README.md

 ## Future
 ### Further improvements
-Use a cache to store values already calculated rather than re-calculating them.
+* Use a cache to store values already calculated rather than re-calculating them.
+(NOW IMPLEMENTED)
-Use pytest parametrization in unit test to give more test coverage and test corner cases.
+* Use pytest parametrization in unit test to give more test coverage and test corner cases.
+(NOW IMPLEMENTED)